harryman-dev/irrigation-control/README.md

 Communication takes place via MQTT protocol.<br>
 Single relays can be controlled directly.
-This sketch ensures that a maximum of 2 relays are switched on at the same time in order to prevent overloading of the Wemos D1 Mini and the relay board.<br>
+This sketch ensures that a maximum of two relays are switched on at the same time in order to prevent overloading of the Wemos D1 Mini and the relay board.

 An additional program (Prog1) enables individual relays (valves respectively water circuits) to be started in a sequence step by step.
+The "ON" time of the individual relays will be transferred as payload, e.g. 8|8|5 that means relay one and two is turned on for eight minutes and relay three is turned on for five minutes.

-The "ON" time of the individual relays will be transferred as payload.
+Another program (Prog2) enables individual relays (valves respectively water circuits) to be started in a sequence step by step.
+The "ON" time of the individual relays is always the same and will be transferred as payload, e.g. 10 that means each relay is turned on for 10 minutes.

 Further information is available at https://smarthome.kaempf-nk.de/bewaesserungsanlage/programmierung-wemos-d1-mini.html (in German).